 Developing documentary standards and Reference Standards is the core of what we do at USP.
-These standards help to assess the quality, strength, identity, and purity of chemical medicines, food chemicals and ingredients, dietary supplements, and biologics, among other items.
+These standards help to assess the quality, strength, identity, and purity of chemical medicines, biologics, food chemicals and ingredients, dietary supplements, among other items.

 FACT: There are two types of standards.

 Documentary standards (also known as monographs)—covering everything from developing a drug to storing it—appear in our reference text, the United States Pharmacopeia-National Formulary (USP–NF).